joemiller/openvpn-notifier/README.md

 openvpn-notifier
 ================

+> NOTE: This is just a small toy.
+Not recommended for anything important.
+>       It is unlikely I will add tests or other things a proper project would
+>       have (including more features).

 Send Pushover.net notifications when an OpenVPN client connects.

 Tested on OpenBSD 5.9 with OpenVPN 2.3.10.
 It will likely work on many other